eveciana21/eveciana21/README.md

 <img src="https://i.imgur.com/GqTlUxf.png" align="left" width="400px"/>

 # Galactic Defender
-This game was created with the intent on demonstrating my ability to use Cinemachine and Timeline using Unity 3D and C#.​
+This game was created with the intent of demonstrating my ability to use Cinemachine and Timeline using Unity 3D and C#.​
 <br/>
 <br/>
 <br/>